jpkelly/Clock8001Pi5/README.md

 ## Installation

-> **Note:** This script is intended for Raspberry Pi OS Lite (32-bit).
+> **Note:** This script is intended for Raspberry Pi OS Lite (32-bit) Bookworm.
 Other operating systems or architectures may not be compatible.

 ### Prerequisites